 Updated March 1, 2023

 In 1949, the nonprofit advocacy group Mental Health America created National Mental Health Week.
 By the 1960s, this weeklong observance extended through the whole month of May, and National Mental Health Month was officially established.

-Communities and groups across the country organize events throughout the month to promote awareness about the importance of mental health, as well as raise money to support various research and treatment initiatives.
+Throughout May, communities and groups across the country organize events to promote awareness about the importance of mental health and raise money to support various research and treatment initiatives.

-In 2012, research conducted by the Institute of Medicine revealed that about one in five seniors struggled with a form of mental illness, substance abuse, or a combination of the two.
+In 2012, research by the Institute of Medicine revealed that about one in five seniors struggles with mental illness, substance abuse, or a combination of the two.

 By 2030, an estimated 75 million Americans will be older than 65.
 Under those circumstances, if the figures shown by the Institute of Medicine’s research persist until 2030, the number of older adults facing mental illness or substance abuse will reach 15 million.

 Consequently, as the number of older adults in the US grows, so will the need to address this population’s mental health challenges.
 A growing population of more older adults suffering from mental health and substance abuse disorders will likely devastate the country’s health and wellbeing.
 But on a personal level, the figures show that these problems will personally impact someone we know.

 With this in mind, organizations like Mental Health America promote National Mental Health Month to raise awareness about evidence-based methods that support older adults’ unique mental health needs.
 In addition, advocates also strive to erase harmful myths that discourage people from seeking critical lifelines.